 I'm having trouble opening the file.

-Nicholas Webb, about 2 years ago
+Nicholas Webb, over 2 years ago

 Ok...how on earth do i use the spreadsheet?
 Excel challenged!

-Meg Kangai, about 2 years ago
+Meg Kangai, over 2 years ago

-ELVIN KALEMERA, almost 2 years ago
+ELVIN KALEMERA, about 2 years ago

 This is fabulous!
 Thank you!